Project-LOVESTRUCK-TEAM/Scripts/README.md

 # Scripts
 The groundwork for all of the mechanics and behaviors.
-Feel free to tweak if you need
+Feel free to tweak to optimize performance.